Background pattern

 How much to take

 • The initial dose of Steglatro is one 5 mg tablet per day.
-Your doctor will decide if you should increase the dose to 15 mg.
+Your doctor will decide if you need to increase the dose to 15 mg.

-• Your doctor will prescribe the most suitable dose for your case.
-Do not modify the dose unless your doctor has instructed you to do so.
+• Your doctor will prescribe the most suitable dose for you.
+Do not change the dose unless your doctor tells you to.

-• Swallow the tablet; if you have difficulty swallowing, the tablet can be broken or crushed.
+• Swallow the tablet; if you have difficulty swallowing, the tablet can be split or crushed.

 • Take one tablet each morning.
 Try to take it at the same time; this will help you remember to take it.